Amr-Ebrahim/Amr_Ebrahim.github.io/README.md

-# Abdelrahman Mohamed - Personal portfolio
+# Amr Ebrahim - Personal portfolio

 fully responsive personal portfolio website, responsive for all devices, built using HTML, CSS, and JavaScript.